 Beeswax is a very versatile product.
 You can make lip balms, soaps, lotions, and other cosmetics.
 It is also popular for candle making and used in furniture and wood polish and shoe polish.
 Beeswax can be applied to tools to prevent them from rusting, or used to grease cookie sheets and baking molds - just rub it right on the sheet instead of using butter or oil.

 Yes, but only in very small amounts!

-If you have any further questions feel free to send us a message or give us a call.
+If you have any questions we haven’t covered here, feel free to send us a message or give us a call.